(Updated From May 12, 2014)

 - Cut the tomatoes into quarter-inch thick slices.
 Lay them on paper towels as you cut them to soak up part of the juice.

 - Layer the tomatoes on the crust.
 Sprinkle with salt and pepper.

 - Sprinkle the freshly cut basil over the tomatoes and drizzle with olive oil.
 Spread the parmesan cheese over the tomato slices.

 - Return the pizza to the oven.
 Bake only until the cheese is melted and bubbly, about five minutes.
 Serve hot.

 Summer Squash Thin Crust Pizza

 This is another great thin crust pizza that you can make in a hurry.

-The squash cooks more quickly than the peppers and onions so we partially cook the onions and peppers in the microwave until they are crisp-tender.
-Then we load all the veggies on the crust at ounce.
+The squash cooks more quickly than the peppers and onions, so we only partially cook the onions and peppers in the microwave until they are crisp-tender.
+Then we load all the veggies on the crust at once.

 This is a surprising pizza and an excellent way to use the zucchini that grows so abundantly in your garden.
 Because it’s a mild-tasting pizza, even your kids will eat it.

 - 1 thin pizza crust